John Grenell – Welcome to Our World (1990)

 Ngaire – To Sir With Love (1990)

 Fuata, who is probably the only Rotuman Islander to have a hit single, worked at TVNZ at the time, and there’s a neat clip of her singing it – with awesome instrumental mime by the production duo – on a Telethon fronted by Paul Holmes.
-Unlike virtually anyone else who ever had a hit, she didn’t throw her day job to the wolves, and remains at the state broadcaster today, working on Tangata Pasifika.
+Unlike virtually anyone else who ever had a hit, she didn’t throw her day job to the wolves, and works on the television show Tangata Pasifika.

 Push Push – Trippin’ (1991)